 When you step into the cryotherapy chamber, your body undergoes some sort of transformation.
 When you step into the chamber, the temperatures drop drastically to unimaginable lows for a few minutes.
 However, the treatment and recovery process is quite straightforward.

-In theory, the cryotherapy chamber is like a bigger and colder version of a typical ice bath.
 Once you step inside the chamber, the dry cold penetrates through your skin causing your body temperature sensors to send a quick signal to your brain which triggers a fight or flight response.

 When your brain sensors sense the extreme cold, it causes blood to flow to the torso to insulate and protect all the vital body organs.
 Once you step out of the chamber, a lot of oxygenated blood starts to rush to the body organs which help with the healing process.
-In theory, this makes sense, and that is what most people believe that happen.
+In theory, this makes sense, and that is what most people believe that happens.

 Although this recovery method is still relatively new in the UK, it has been in use since the 1970s in Japan.
 Some people who suffer from severe joint pain, rheumatoid arthritis, and even depression claim that whole body cryotherapy help in alleviating their symptoms.